DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-27-creating-a-second-sandbox-environment.md

 ### Visual indicators

-We added content to clarify this is not a production environment.
+We added content to clarify that this is not a production environment.
 This prevents unintended transmission of personally identifiable information (PII).

 ![Phase banner showing the service is in a sandbox environment](phase-banner.png "The phase banner indicates this is a sandbox environment")